lockettnb/vim_config/cheat/howto.md

 ===========================

 I was looking for a cheatsheet to help me remember how to use text objects in vim.
-I just couldn't seem to find just the right one.
+I just couldnt seem to find just the right one.
 I decided to create my own and using markdown as the source with HTML and PDF as the output.

 So begins an adventure in using pandoc and latex.